ayubhali/ayubhali/README.md

 ## 🔍  Overview
 I’m a 4th-year Computing Science student at the University of Alberta with hands-on experience in vulnerability management, incident response, and security operations across on-prem and cloud environments.
 I’ve contributed to detection engineering, remediation efforts, and risk analysis using industry-standard tools.
-🌱 Open to cybersecurity internships and entry-level roles.

 ---